 Block on Trump's Asylum Ban Upheld by Supreme Court

-It's hard to convince an elderly parent to give up driving.
-In many locations, it would be akin to giving up one's independence.
+It's hard for a caregiver to convince an older parent to give up driving.
+In many ways, it can feel like giving up one's independence.
 But there comes a time when it has to be done.

-Evidence that a driver knew he shouldn't have been on the road can be used to win punitive damages.
+Evidence that drivers knew they shouldn't have been on the road can be used to win punitive damages.
 Large jury awards can lead to the loss of a home and savings.
 Your parent may end up having to live with you.
 There's no independence in that.

-If it's time to take an elderly driver's keys, be strong -- he or she will resist.
-Just remind your parent that there are options out there and you are committed to helping him or her live independently.
+If it's time to take an older adult driver's keys, be strong if they resist.
+Just remind your parent that there are transportation options out there.
+Public transportation, Uber, Lyft, specialized senior transportation, and rides from family are all options.